WilliamCarlos/williamcarlos.github.io/_posts/2019-2-26-life-is-a-probability-stream.markdown

 We'll dive deeper into sampling and counting methods later.

+#### $\epsilon$-uniform Sampling
+I like this topic a lot because it starts very intuitively and by adding just a little bit of machinery, we can build the tools to solve some NP-hard problems. **$\epsilon$-uniform sampling**, in particular, seems to be a very useful tool.

+relevent excerpt from Oxford's probability class (please don't sue me Oxford)

 #### Topics to Cover
 Set balancing, martingales, Markov Chains and Stationary Distributions, mixing times, sampling and counting, balls and bins, permutations, secretary problem, MCMC, resevoir sampling, abacadabra & [] martingales, random walks/gambler's ruin